 Defend the State Insurance Regulatory System

-PIA supports a modern, state-based insurance regulatory system and opposes federal laws and regulations that threaten it.
+PIA supports our thriving state-based insurance regulatory system and opposes federal laws and regulations that threaten it.
 As such, PIA supports the repeal of the Federal Insurance Office (FIO).

-PIA supports our successful state system of insurance regulation, which has successfully protected consumers and created a competitive and diverse U.S. insurance market that has thrived for over 150 years.
+PIA supports our successful system of state-based insurance regulation because it has effectively protected consumers for more than a century and has created and cultivated a competitive and diverse U.S. insurance market that has served policyholders’ needs for over 150 years.

-The insurance industry has in place a supervisory system that allows the individual states, rather than a federal bureaucracy, to regulate it, which helps ensure fairness for policyholders and businesses.
-This system has prevented major financial disasters; in fact, a report issued by the Government Accountability Office (GAO) in June 2013 found the state-based system of insurance regulation helped to mitigate the negative effect the 2008 financial crisis had on the insurance industry.
+The insurance industry is regulated by a supervisory system that provides for oversight by individual states, rather than by a federal bureaucracy.
+This structure helps to ensure fairness for policyholders by allowing state insurance commissioners to design a system of oversight that meets the needs of that state’s policyholders.
+Indeed, this state-based system has prevented major financial disasters; in fact, a report issued by the Government Accountability Office (GAO) in June 2013 concluded that our state-based insurance regulatory system helped to mitigate the negative effect of the 2008 financial crisis on the insurance industry.

 Repeal the Federal Insurance Office

 In 2010, advocates of federal insurance regulation created the FIO as part of the Dodd-Frank Wall Street Reform and Consumer Protection Act (commonly referred to as Dodd-Frank).
 PIA opposed the creation of the FIO from the outset.
 The very existence of the FIO threatens the primacy of state-based insurance regulation.